Unionism in Ireland: Opposition to the 1985 Anglo-Irish Agreement

-UK-party unionism
+Integrationist unionism

-As an alternative to devolution with an Irish Dimension, some unionists proposed that Northern Ireland reject special status within the United Kingdom, and return to what they conceived as the original unionist programme of complete legislative and political union.
+As an alternative to devolution with an Irish Dimension, some unionists proposed that Northern Ireland reject special status within the United Kingdom, and return to what they conceived as the original unionist programme of complete legislative and political integration with Great Britain.
 This had been the position of the British and Irish Communist Organisation (B&ICO), a small contrarian left-wing grouping that had come to the attention of unionists through their Two-nations Theory of partition and their critical support for the UWC Strike.

 The British Labour Party, they argued, had been persuaded that Irish unity was the only left option in Northern Ireland less on its merits than on the superficial appearance of unionism as the six-county Tory Party.
 Had Labour tested the coalition that was unionism as it began fracture in the late 1960s by itself canvassing for voters in Northern Ireland, the party might have proved the "bridge between Catholics and the state".
 Disappointed in Labour's response and contending with a unionist split (Democracy Now) led by the only Northern Irish Labour MP (sitting for a London constituency) Kate Hoey, the B&ICO dissolved its Campaign for Labour Representation in 1993.
 A broader Campaign for Equal Citizenship, in which for a period the B&ICO also participated, to draw all three Westminster parties to Northern Ireland similarly failed to convince.
-Its president, Robert McCartney did briefly hold together five anti-devolution UK Unionist Party MLAs in the 1998 Assembly.
+Its president, Robert McCartney did briefly hold together five "devosceptic" UK Unionist Party MLAs in the 1998 Assembly.

 The 2003 Labour Party Conference accepted legal advice that the party could not continue to exclude Northern Ireland residents from party membership.
 The National Executive Committee, however, maintains a ban on the Labour Party in Northern Ireland contesting elections.
 Support for the SDLP continues to be party policy.

-In July 2008, under Reg Empey Ulster Unionists sought to restore the historic link to the Conservative Party, broken in the wake of Sunningdale.
+In July 2008, under Reg Empey, the Ulster Unionist Party sought to restore the historic link to the Conservative Party, broken in the wake of Sunningdale.
 With the new Conservative leader David Cameron declaring that "the semi-detached status of Northern Ireland politics needs to end", Empey announced that his party would be running candidates in upcoming Westminster elections as Ulster Conservatives and Unionists – New Force.
 The move triggered defections, and in 2010 election the party lost their only remaining MP, Sylvia Hermon who campaigned successfully as an independent.
-The episode confirmed the UUP's eclipse by the Democratic Unionists, a party that mixed social and economic populism with their uncompromising unionism.
+The episode confirmed the UUP's eclipse by the Democratic Unionist Party (DUP), a party that mixed social and economic populism with their uncompromising unionism.

 Northern Ireland Conservatives have since contested elections on their own.
-Their 4 candidates in the 2019 Westminster election polled a total 5,433 votes.
+They stood five candidates in the 2024 Westminster election, polling a total of 553 votes.

+In the lead up to the 2024 general election, Jim Allister's Traditional Unionist Voice (TUV) entered into an electoral pact with Reform UK.
+But while Allister was elected for the TUV in North Antrim, it was by beating the DUP's sitting MP Ian Paisley Jr., whom Reform's new leader Nigel Farage had personally endorsed.
+At Westminster Allister declined to take the Reform UK whip.